Stefanie Tompkins, PhD

-Lisa has been with the Colorado School of Mines and the office of Research and Technology Transfer since 2006.
-As Director of Research development she creates and implements strategies that help increase institutional competitiveness, raise awareness of our research strengths, and support our faculty providing them with funding opportunities and facilitating research events promoting collaboration and fostering team connections.
+Lisa has been with Colorado School of Mines and the office of Research and Technology Transfer since 2006.
+As director of research development, she creates and implements strategies that help increase institutional competitiveness and raise awareness of our research strengths.
+She also develops strategies that support our faculty, providing them with funding opportunities and facilitating research events that promote collaboration and foster team connections.

-Her Role in the Office of Industry Relations she works directly with the Colorado School of Mines Foundation as a liaison to initiate and nurture relationships between faculty and industry partners.
+In her role in the Office of Industry Relations Lisa works directly with the Colorado School of Mines Foundation as a liaison to initiate and nurture relationships between faculty and industry partners.

 Erika Jermé Biography

-Erika helps teams develop competitive proposals in response to multi-million dollar funding opportunities.
-She received a BA in French and geography from Macalester College and an MS in urban planning from the University of Toronto, and is a returned Peace Corps volunteer.
+Erika helps teams develop competitive proposals in response to multimillion dollar funding opportunities.
+She received a BA in French and geography from Macalester College and an MS in urban planning from the University of Toronto.
+She is a returned Peace Corps volunteer.

 Director, Technology Transfer